Detail of Tablets of the Word, carved by Ralph Beyer, Coventry Cathedral, 1962

 To book tickets, choose from the ticket types below and press 'Add to cart'.
 Then click on the shopping cart icon at the top of the page

-Further symposia will be held in Chichester on 2 March 2019 and Winchester on 18 May 2019 culminating in conference in London 29/30 November at which Rowan Williams will give a keynote lecture.
+Further symposia will be held in Chichester on 2 March 2019 and Winchester on 18 May 2019 culminating in a conference in London on 29 November at which Rowan Williams will give a keynote lecture.

 Banner image: Hans Coper, Candlesticks for Coventry Cathedral